Remove password from Word with GroupDocs.Merger for Java

 - How do I handle errors during password removal?

-- What types of documents can be unlocked using this library?
+- What document types can be unlocked?

 Resources